Ascot British Champions Day Betting Offers – 16th October 2022

 Champions Sprint Stakes

-The second race, and the first group one race of the day, is the Champions Sprint Stakes and is also open to horses of three years of age or more.
-The dash over 6 furlongs is the shortest race of the meeting has become a favourite for Irish trained nags with the winner receiving around £375,000.
+The first race, and the first group one race of the day, is the Champions Sprint Stakes and is also open to horses of three years of age or more.
+The dash over 6 furlongs is the shortest race of the meeting has become a favourite for Irish trained nags with the winner receiving £301,272.

 Officially the race was re-branded in 2011 from the Diadem Stakes, a race founded in 1946 and named after the famous Diadem who rose to fame after the first world war.
 The Diadem Stakes moved from a group 3 race in 1971 to group two in 1996 before earning its group one status in 2015.
 Although the race heralds from the Diadem Stakes it now comes with completely different conditions, very similar to the Diamond Jubilee Stakes at Royal Ascot.